 Pension Plan Fiduciary Net Position - Detailed information about the pension plan's fiduciary net position is available in a separately issued TCRS financial report.

-Payable to the Pension Plan - At June 30, 2018, the Organization reported a payable of \$395 for the outstanding amount of contributions to the pension plan required at the year ended June 30, 2018.
+Payable to the Pension Plan - At June 30, 2019, the Organization reported no payable for the outstanding amount of contributions to the pension plan required at the year ended June 30, 2019.